 - a.
 New Construction Project.
 A land only Appraisal of real property that is not subject to a lease must be provided as part of the Application submittal. - b.
 Acquisition/Rehab Project or Adaptive Re-use Project.
 The Appraisal must include separate values for the land and the buildings, allocated in accordance with Section 7.1(C)(4)(a)(i)(3) of this Plan.
-Projects with single-family detached homes must include a separate valuation and inspection of at least twenty-five percent (25%) of each unit type and condition in the Appraisal.
-If an additional appraisal is required under Section 2.9(G)(1)(d) below, ADOH shall randomly select the units for inspection from lists of each unit type. - c.
+Projects with Single-Family detached homes must include a separate valuation and inspection of at least twenty-five percent (25%) of each unit type and condition in the Appraisal.
+If an additional appraisal is required under Section 2.9(G)(2) below, ADOH shall randomly select the units for inspection from lists of each unit type. - c.
 Tribal Project.
-Projects on tribal land may submit cost-based appraisals utilizing the appraisal guidebook published by U.S. Department of Housing and Urban Development, Valuation Analysis for Single Family One (1) to Four (4) Unit Dwellings, Directive 4150.2, including an estimate of depreciation on improvements using an economic age-life method of estimating depreciation using the following assumptions:
+Projects on tribal land may submit cost-based appraisals utilizing the appraisal guidebook published by U.S. Department of Housing and Urban Development, Valuation Analysis for Single Family One (1) to Four (4) Unit Dwellings, Directive 4150.2, including an estimate of depreciation on improvements using an economic age-life method of estimating depreciation using the following assumptions: - i.

-- i.
 The total Economic Life shall be forty-five (45) years for framed houses and fifty (50) years for masonry houses based upon Marshall and Swift life expectancy estimates for a low cost house.
 Improvements with an Actual Age greater than the applicable forty-five (45) or fifty (50) years in the preceding sentence are not eligible for an Acquisition/Rehabilitation Project unless they have undergone sufficient rehabilitation within the applicable past forty-five (45) or fifty (50) years bringing them to a condition that otherwise demonstrates that the improvements should not be demolished and re-constructed. - ii.
 The Effective Age should be the Actual Age of the improvements, unless documented improvements have been made to reduce the Effective Age.
 However, the lack of typical maintenance may increase the Effective Age of the improvements.
 Documentary evidence of the improvements (such as proof of payment of invoices) shall be included in the Appraisal. - iii.
-The Replacement Cost estimate shall be taken from the most recently published Marshall and Swift's Residential Cost Handbook. - d.
+The Replacement Cost estimate shall be taken from the most recently published Marshall and Swift's Residential Cost Handbook. - 2.
 Appraisal Validation.
-In the event that the Appraisal submitted with the Application is not acceptable to ADOH in its sole discretion, ADOH will select a second appraiser who will provide an Appraisal at the Applicant's expense to determine whether the valuation provided in the Applicant's submitted Appraisal is reasonable.
-If the variance between the first and second Appraisals is less than five percent (5%) without rounding, ADOH will use the value in the first Appraisal in its Application stage underwriting.
-If the variance is five percent (5%) or more without rounding, ADOH will use the value in the second Appraisal in its Application stage underwriting of the Project.
-If the Applicant wishes to appeal the second Appraisal, the Applicant may request that a third Appraisal be performed at its expense.
-The third Appraiser shall be mutually agreed upon by the first two (2) appraisers, and the third Appraisal shall be used in ADOH's Application stage underwriting.
+In the event that the Appraisal submitted with the Application is not acceptable to ADOH in its sole discretion, ADOH will select a second appraiser who will provide an Appraisal at the Applicant's expense to determine whether the valuation provided in the Applicant's submitted Appraisal is reasonable and use the lower value of the two appraisals in its Application stage underwriting.
+If the appraiser requests further information, ADOH shall request such documentation from Applicant.
+ADOH shall be present during all inspections of the property pursuant to the second Appraisal.

-2. Site Control.
+3. Site Control.

-To establish Site Control for threshold requirements, the Applicant must submit the following to ADOH:
+Applicant must have Site Control as of the Application Deadline.
+To provide evidence of Site Control, the Applicant must submit the following to ADOH: